nvBench 2.0: Resolving Ambiguity in Text-to-Visualization through Stepwise Reasoning: Introduction

 \item \textbf{\dataset Benchmark.} We present \dataset, the first benchmark designed for the ambiguous \nlvis task.
-It contains 7,878 \nlq queries and 24,076 corresponding visualizations, derived from 780 tables across 153 domains.
-Each query-visualization pair is paired with a disambiguation reasoning path, providing clear explanations of how the ambiguity is resolved and ensuring the interpretability of the ambiguity resolution process.
-(Section~\ref{sec:data})
+It contains 7,878 text queries and 24,076 corresponding visualizations, derived from 780 tables across 153 domains.
+Each \nlvis sample is paired with a disambiguation reasoning path, providing clear explanations of how the ambiguity is resolved and ensuring the interpretability of the ambiguity resolution process.
+(Section~\ref{sec:characteristics})